GREAT MOTORCYCLE ROADS IN RHODE ISLAND

 TIME: 25 mins

 This Rhode Island motorcycle road runs north/south through Little Compton and offers a smooth ride past quaint farmlands and green pastures.
-On a weekday, there is usually very little traffic, making for a smooth, relaxing ride through some of Rhode Island's most scenic country landscape.
+On a weekday, there is usually very little traffic, making for a relaxing, sublime motorcycle ride through some of Rhode Island's most scenic country landscape.
+Little Compton is known for its quilt work pattern of stone wall bounded farms and woodland, complemented by saltwater ponds and ocean views.
 The end of this short ride offers views of Sakonnet Point Lighthouse and Newport's beaches and Wildlife Refuge across the bay.

 FOSTER/GLOCESTER LOOP